Fight Like a Girl (Bomshel song): Critical reception

 Leeann Ward of Country Universe gave the song a C rating, calling the lyrics "potentially cliched."
 C.M.
 Wilcox of The 9513, despite saying that "the singing isn't completely unlikeable and neither is the song," gave it a thumbs-down and compared its theme to Brooks & Dunn's "Cowgirls Don't Cry."
 Bobby Peacock described the song more positively in his review of the album, saying that it had a more commercial sound than the rest of the album, but adding that it was "an appropriate introduction to the rebooted Bomshel."

 Music video

-A music video, directed by Eric Welch, was released for the song on May 20, 2009.
+The music video was directed by Eric Welch and premiered in May 29, 2009.
 The video features scenes of the members of Bomshel performing with their guitars in front of different backgrounds with lights and flowers.
 Throughout the video, the camera moves in and out of focus (from clear to blurry).

 The video debuted at number 16 on CMT's Top Twenty Countdown for the week of June 19, 2009.